Dr. Bruce Bubacz

 402 Haag Hall

-Prof. Bubacz, University Distinguished Professor of Philosophy and Law, joined the faculty in 1973 and served as Director of the College Honors Program, a program for academically talented undergraduates, from 1979 until 1985.
+Prof. Bubacz, Chair of Philosophy and University Distinguished Professor of Philosophy and Law, joined the faculty in 1973 and served as Director of the College Honors Program, a program for academically talented undergraduates, from 1979 until 1985.
 He chaired the Philosophy Department from 1987 until 2000 and served as Dean of the College of Arts and Sciences between 2000 and 2002.
 From 2004-2005 he served as chair of the Mathematics and Statistics Department.
 From 2005-2007 he served as Provost of UMKC.

 Since 1992 Dr. Bubacz has presented the Ethics Block for the US Army's Personnel Management for Executives Program (PME).
 PME is the capstone course for the Army's Leadership Development Program administered by the Army Management Staff College.
 In addition to PME he also developed and presents the ethics-training component for the National Weather Service's Executive Leadership Seminar.
 Dr. Bubacz is a frequent speaker for business, government and professional organizations.